Accurate Representation of the Bones in the Hand for Drawing

 Understanding and accurately placing these joints will enable you to portray the hand in various positions and movements realistically.
 This understanding is essential for artists who wish to capture the dynamic nature of hands in their artwork, allowing for more expressive and lifelike depictions.

-#5 Add Depth And Perspective
+#5 Add Depth and Perspective

 To give your drawing a three-dimensional feel, add shading and highlights to reflect the bones' contours and the hand's overall form.
 This step will help emphasize the roundness of the bones and the spaces between them, enhancing the realism of your drawing.